Steering MoE LLMs via Expert (De)Activation: Background and Related Work

 Analyses embedded in the architecture reports are informative but limited in scope. \emph{Qwen3} notes that global-batch load balancing improves downstream robustness by encouraging expert diversity \citep{yang2025qwen3technicalreport}. \emph{Mixtral}'s study finds no clear domain-specific experts on \textsc{ArXiv}, or \textsc{PubMed}.
 They show that the choice of experts seems to be influenced more by syntax than by domain, particularly in the first and last layers \citep{jiang2024mixtralexperts}. \emph{OLMoE} provides one of the most comprehensive built-in analyses of MoE interpretability.
 Four major findings are highlighted in \citet{muennighoff2025olmoeopenmixtureofexpertslanguage}: \textbf{Router saturation}: routing decisions stabilize early in pretraining (within the first 1\%) especially in deeper layers, indicating fast convergence. \textbf{Expert co-activation}: analysis shows minimal overlap between experts selected for the same token, suggesting reduced redundancy and efficient parameter usage. \textbf{Domain specialization}: specific experts emerge for particular domains, such as scientific writing or code, while more generic domains trigger balanced expert usage.
 This contrasts with Mixtral, which shows limited domain-specific specialization. \textbf{Vocabulary specialization}: later layers specialize in output tokens, with individual experts biased toward distinct token types (e.g., geographic terms, numerical units), reinforcing the notion of domain expertise.

 Beyond these in-paper snapshots, \citet{lo-etal-2025-closer} conducts a study over four public MoE LLMs.
 They observe that (\emph{i}) neurons behave like finer-grained experts, (\emph{ii}) routers favor experts with larger output norms, and (\emph{iii}) expert diversity increases with depth, except for an outlier final layer.
+Concurrent work on multilingual routing finds language-specific expert selection in early and late layers, with strong cross-lingual alignment in middle layers \citep{bandarkar2025multilingualroutingmixtureofexperts}.